 Practice Mindfulness-based techniques as you use a personalization app for making your smartphone truly yours.
 Add features you like, set up personalized gesture controls and change the color scheme and make it the way it suits you.
 Customize your Mindfulness practice as you customize your smartphone.

-Practicing Mindfulness is about embracing the present moment, living with alignment with your life purpose, achieving your goals, cultivating the sweetness of doing nothing surrounded with your loved ones and being grateful for what you have.
+Practising Mindfulness is about embracing the present moment, living in alignment with your life purpose, achieving your goals, cultivating the sweetness of doing nothing surrounded by your loved ones and being grateful for what you have.
 If you’re authentic you cannot do it wrong.
 It’s a personal journey, not a collective goal.
 And everyone’s journey is different, unique and special just like their personal needs, wants and attitude towards life.
 And that’s the beauty of life.

 My point is that we can always choose how we want to live a particular life experience.
 We just have to understand it.

 Myth #10 Being Mindful Is A Destination Not A Journey - it’s the opposite